We’re looking for outstanding graduates, who are creative, innovative, self-motivated and have a passion for the mission of our charity.

 - ‘On the job’ training with children and young people;

-- Phase one of Investors in Excellence from the Pacific Institute.
+- Phase one of Investment in Excellence from the Pacific Institute.

 At the end of the three-month intensive training period there is then an on-going training programme which includes: